Himanshukohale22/Analog_circuits/README.md

 CHAPTER 1 : INTRO TO CIRCUIT THEORY

+TOPICS >

 * Define an Active Device vs. a Passive Device
-* Apply KVL and KCL to a circuit
-* Create Thevenin and Norton Equivalent Circuits
-* Convert between Thevenin and Norton Equivalent Circuits
-* Use the Superposition Theorem to analyze circuits with multiple sources

  Active components :

 An active device is any type of component with the ability to electrically control the flow of current (electricity controlled by electricity)